makrai/notes/becker17-multiling-emo.md

 * questions:
   1. classification performance of automatically translated texts compared to monoling emotion classification
-  2. Can the combination of languages be explored to improve emo classif
+  2. combination of languages to improve emo classif:
     * which combination strategy is better?
   3. Compared to polarity classification results, does automatic translation affect emotion classification in different ways?